Explore more blogs

 1. Plan early, procure often ✨

-A successful auction is not something you can throw together at the last minute—we don't recommend it, anyway.
-Set your fundraising goals, pick an auction theme, and for in-person auctions, find a venue that can accommodate your auction items.
-Most venues require you to book weeks (or months) in advance.
+Start planning as early as possible by setting SMART fundraising goals, picking an auction theme, and—for in-person auctions—securing a venue that can accommodate your auction items.
+Many venues require you to book weeks or even months in advance.

-• VIP tickets to a concert 🎫
+• VIP concert tickets 🎫

 • Luxury suite at a sporting event 🏆

-• Meet-and-greet with a local celebrity 🤩
+• Meet and greet with a local celebrity 🤩

 • Spa certificate 💅

-• Travel package ⛱️
+• Auction packages ⛱️

 2. Use the online silent auction tools available to you 🛠